jimmyadaro/secure-vhost/README.md

 **After Apache has been restarted**, just open `https://yourdomain.local` on your favorite browser and _voilà_!

+### Using Gulp.js

+If you're using [Gulp.js](https://gulpjs.com/), you can check this gist to learn how to use these certificates using [browserSync](https://browsersync.io/): [https://gist.github.com/jimmyadaro/c0be14a8484e6d42b73ef9d44deaaba7](https://gist.github.com/jimmyadaro/c0be14a8484e6d42b73ef9d44deaaba7)

 #### It's not working

 Please check this: